OctopusDeploy/docs/docs/guides/multi-tenant-deployments/index.md

 Starting with Octopus 3.4 you can manage tenants as a first-class citizen enabling you to:

 1. Deploy multiple instances of your project into the same [Environment](/docs/key-concepts/environments/index.md);
- 1. tenant-per-customer
+   a. tenant-per-customer
- 2. tenant-per-tester
+   a. tenant-per-tester
- 3. tenant-per-feature/tenant-per-branch
+   a. tenant-per-feature/tenant-per-branch
- 4. tenant-per-geographical-region
+   a. tenant-per-geographical-region
- 5. tenant-per-datacentre
+   a. tenant-per-datacentre
 2. Easily manage unique configuration settings using variables defined on the tenant;
 3. Promote releases to your tenants using safe customer-aware lifecycles, potentially through multiple environments;
- 1. tenant-specific UAT and Production environments
+   a. tenant-specific UAT and Production environments
 4. Tailor the deployment process of your projects per-tenant as necessary;
 5. Implement dedicated or shared hosting models for your tenants;
 6. Employ tenant-aware security for managing tenants and deploying projects, including 3rd-party self-service sign in;